A major part of being a successful investor is having the right asset allocation model for your risk tolerance and investing for the long term.

 In the post below, I go into all the different ways to rebalance your portfolio.

 Finally, know that if you invest in mutual funds or exchange traded funds, you still need to rebalance.

 Even though these types of investments diversify your money, they still get out of balance based on market movement.

 Using Robo-Advisors For The Right Asset Allocation Model

-And while this is great, they also will work to keep your portfolio tied to your asset allocation model by rebalancing on a regular basis.
+And while this is great, they also will work to keep a diversified portfolio made up of exchange traded funds tied to your asset allocation by rebalancing on a regular basis.